-The tradition of the UBC Mining Graduate Research Trip began in 2005 with a trip to Brazil involving less than 15 students.
-Since then, hundreds of graduating students have travelled to Greece, Poland, Indonesia, Turkey, Spain, and Australia, receiving first-hand experience in international mining communities.
-By making a gift to support this trip, you will help provide students with invaluable exposure to the global nature of the mining industry, and an opportunity to celebrate the differences in culture and industry experience across the globe.
+The tradition of the UBC Mining Graduate Field Trip began in 2005 with a trip to Brazil involving less than 15 students.
+Since then, hundreds of graduating students have travelled to Greece, Poland, Indonesia, Turkey, Spain, Australia, Chile and now South Africa.
+They receive invaluable first-hand experience in international mining communities.